Features of Python Django Framework

 Security

-One of the main challenges of web development is making sure your site is secure and user data is secure.
-When building sites from scratch, making sure everything you need is in place can be a challenge, especially when it comes to high-risk elements like login pages.
+One of the main challenges of web development is ensuring the security of your site and user data.
+When building sites from scratch, this can be especially challenging when it comes to high-risk elements like login pages.

-The Django Framework provides configurable resources for these elements to reduce security risks and save you time.
+The Django Framework provides configurable resources for these elements to reduce security risks and save time.

 Web applications

-Django can be used to build a wide variety of web applications, not just websites.
+Django can be used to build various web applications, not just websites.
 Organizations use the Django framework for everything from social media sites, scientific and laboratory computing platforms, content management systems, and more.

 The ability to use the same resource for multiple application types is one of the reasons developers love Django.